• The Crypto Fire

 Ethereum initially used a Proof of Work (PoW) consensus mechanism to secure the network, similar to Bitcoin.
 This approach required significant computational power, leading to high energy consumption and environmental concerns.
 However, in September 2022, Ethereum transitioned to Proof of Stake (PoS) as part of an upgrade called "The Merge."

-In the PoS model, Ethereum validators secure the network by staking their Ether rather than using energy-intensive mining.
+In the Proof of Stake model, Ethereum validators secure the network by staking their Ether rather than using energy-intensive mining.
 This change drastically reduced Ethereum’s energy consumption, making the platform more environmentally friendly while maintaining decentralization.
 Validators are rewarded for helping validate transactions and create new blocks, but those who act dishonestly can have their staked Ether "slashed" or burned.

 The central system behind PoS is the Beacon Chain, which was originally separate from the Ethereum mainnet but was merged with it in 2022.
-This shift towards PoS is a significant part of Ethereum’s ongoing evolution towards greater scalability and energy efficiency.
+This shift towards Proof of Stake is a significant part of Ethereum’s ongoing evolution towards greater scalability and energy efficiency.

 Smart Contracts: The Heart of Ethereum